Shikoku dialect

-The Shikoku dialect has many similarities to Chūgoku dialect in grammar.
+The Shikoku dialect has many similarities to the Chūgoku dialect group in grammar.
 Shikoku dialect uses ken for "because", and -yoru in progressive aspect and -toru or -choru in the perfect.
 Some people in Kōchi Prefecture use kin, kini, or ki instead of ken, -yō (Hata) or -yū (Tosa) instead of -yoru, and -chō (Hata) or -chū (Tosa) instead of -choru.

 The largest difference between Shikoku dialect and Chūgoku dialect is in pitch accent.
-Except southwestern Ehime and western Kochi (yellow area on the right map), many dialects in Shikoku uses Kyoto-Osaka-type accent or its variations, and are similar to Kansai dialect, but Chūgoku dialect uses a Tokyo-type accent.
+Except southwestern Ehime and western Kochi (yellow area on the right map), many dialects in Shikoku use the Kyoto-Osaka-type accent or its variations, and are similar to Kansai dialect, but Chūgoku dialect uses a Tokyo-type accent.

+The differences between zi and di and between zu and du, which have been lost in standard Japanese, have been preserved in the southern part of the Shikoku dialect region.